 Staying in-synch with commercial cycles requires adaptability, so successful modern packaging companies are highly responsive to industry shifts and consumer preferences.
-In order to stay a step ahead of competitors, it is increasingly important for today’s producers and their packaging partners to employ balanced practices that account for public interest, convenience, health and safety, as well as ecological responsibility and commitments to sustainability.
+In order to stay a step ahead of competitors, it is increasingly important for today’s producers and their packaging partners to employ balanced practices that account for the public interest, convenience, health and safety, as well as ecological responsibility and commitments to sustainability.

 It is a tall order, even for seasoned providers, but innovative packagers are finding ways to streamline, economize, and embrace eco-friendly standards.

-As packaging evolves, lighter, yet durable versions are needed, containing everything from beverages and other liquids, to gels, lotions, pastes and rigid goods, bound for the freezer, fridge and family pantry.
+As packaging evolves, lighter, yet durable versions are needed, containing everything from beverages and other liquids to gels, lotions, pastes, and rigid goods, bound for the freezer, fridge, and family pantry.
 Lightweight packaging carries several advantages for those who use it, including ecological benefits, when modern technology and materials are used to reduce the overall impact of various forms of consumer packaging.
 Reducing package mass by lightweighting, for example, remains a trend to watch, especially within consumer-driven food packaging markets.